symfony/symfony-docs/book/http_fundamentals.rst

    :align: center
    :alt: Symfony request flow

-   Incoming requests are interpreted by the :doc:`router component </book/routing>` and passed to PHP functions that return ``Response`` objects.
+   Incoming requests are interpreted by the :doc:`Routing component </book/routing>` and passed to PHP functions that return ``Response`` objects.

 Each "page" of your site is defined in a routing configuration file that